openstack/openstack-manuals/doc/cli-reference/source/ceilometer.rst

   'desc'].

 ``-l <LIMIT>, --limit <LIMIT>``
   Maximum number of alarms to return.
+API server limits result to <default_api_return_limit>
+  rows if no limit provided.
+Option is configured in ceilometer.conf [api] group

 .. _ceilometer_query-samples: